victronenergy/dbus-shelly/README.md

 (yet, maybe).

 ## HowTo Install:
 First!
-You must use the beta release of VenusOS (Currently v3.00~42) Code only works for the new Shelly Pro EM3 meter
+You must use the beta release of VenusOS (Currently v3.00~42) cause it has all the modules you need, saves time and headache.

+The Code ONLY works for the new Shelly Pro EM3 meter

-ssh to VenusOS (for example ssh root@192.168.XX.XX) then run:
+ssh to VenusOS (for example ssh root@192.168.XX.XX)  (have to enable SSH in remote console/Settings/General/LongPress right on Access Level to get superuser access, then set your root password and enable SSH on LAN)

-/opt/victronenergy/swupdate-scripts/set-feed.sh candidate
+then run:
+`/opt/victronenergy/swupdate-scripts/set-feed.sh candidate`

-opkg update && opkg install git git -C /data/ clone --recurse-submodules https://github.com/victronenergy/dbus-shelly.git && cd /data/dbus-shelly python3 dbus_shelly.py
+`opkg update && opkg install git`

+`git -C /data/ clone --recurse-submodules https://github.com/victronenergy/dbus-shelly.git && cd /data/dbus-shelly`

-To update:
-cd /data/dbus-shelly
+`python3 dbus_shelly.py`

+In the future To update just run:
+`cd /data/dbus-shelly`

-git checkout master
+`git checkout master && git pull`

-git pull
-git submodule update --init
+`git submodule update --init`